Xfinity xFi Pods Review (Gen 2): A Budget-Friendly Mesh WiFi Extender

 Bottom Line

 The Xfinity xFi Pods Gen 2 delivers outstanding WiFi coverage throughout your home at an affordable price.
 They’re easy to set up and manage using the Xfinity app.
-While the speeds are capped at 1 Gbps per node and lack some advanced features, the xFi Pods provide excellent whole-home coverage.
-They’re a great budget-friendly option for Xfinity customers struggling with dead zones.
+While real‑world speeds typically top out around ~500 Mbps per pod and some advanced features are limited, the xFi Pods provide excellent whole‑home coverage.
+They’re a great budget-friendly option for Xfinity customers struggling with dead zones, and they now support Ethernet backhaul on Gen 2 for improved stability when desired.
 I would recommend the xFi Pods Gen 2 to any Xfinity subscriber looking for an easy-to-use and economical mesh system to blanket their home in reliable WiFi.
 They make an excellent companion to Xfinity gateways.

 Overall Rating: 9/10 Stars